METHOD last run: 8 plays built · 2 ruled out · 1 recommendation

 03

-Six to eight distinct positioning routes, each built from the governing frameworks and keyed to verified modern analogs: the recent companies whose move matches yours, with sourced outcomes, including the ones that failed.
-The options you are already weighing enter this slate as labeled bets, tested as hard as mine.
+Six to eight real positioning plays, each built from the strategy that fits and tied to recent companies who made the same move.
+Sourced outcomes, including the ones that failed.
+The options you are already weighing go into this slate as labeled bets, tested as hard as mine.

 04

-An adversarial pass argues against every route: where the proof is missing, where the claim is saturated, where a bigger rival already owns the ground.
-Verdicts are recorded, not summarized away.
-The bets that die stay in the deliverable with the full argument that killed them.
+A second pass argues against every play.
+Where the proof is missing, where everyone is already saying it, where a bigger rival already owns the ground.
+Every verdict is written down in full, including the ones that hurt the play.
+The plays that fail stay in the deliverable with the full argument that ruled them out.

 05